-One of my all-time favourites and taken from the BBC website, after a recipe by Sri Owen.
+One of my all-time favourites.
 It is also delicious cooked on the barbeque.
 It will take about the same length of time.
 It is not necessary to marinate overnight if you forget, but at least an hour or two makes a big difference.

 4 good-sized boned chicken thighs, without skin